otrv4/otrv4/architecture-decisions/009-non-interactive-dake.md

   The ephemeral public DH key.
 Note that even though this is in uppercase, this is NOT a POINT.

+Sigma (RING-SIG)
+  The RING-SIG proof of authentication value.

+Attached XZDH Encrypted Message (XZDH-ENCRYPTED-MSG) (optional: if an encrypted message is attached)
+  The XZDH-ENCRYPTED-MSG that consists of an attached encrypted ratchet id, an attached message id, a public ecdh key (used for encrypting the message), a public dh key (used for encrypting the message), a nonce and the encrypted message.

 Auth MAC (MAC)
-  The MAC with the appropriate MAC key (see above) of the message of the SNIZKPK.
+  The MAC with the appropriate MAC key (see above) of the message (t) for the Ring Signature (RING-SIG).
+When an encrypted message is attached, this is also the MAC of that message.

-Sigma (SNIZKPK)
-  The SNIZKPK Auth value.

-Message id (INT) (optional: if an encrypted message is attached) This should be set with sender's j.

-Nonce (NONCE) (optional: if an encrypted message is attached) The nonce used with XSalsa20 to create the encrypted message contained in this packet.

-Encrypted message (DATA) (optional)
-  Using the appropriate encryption key (see below) derived from the sender's and recipient's DH public keys (with the keyids given in this message), perform XSalsa20 encryption of the message.
-The nonce used for this operation is also included in the header of the data message packet.
 ```

 #### Multiple OTR protocol versions